magomimmo/modern-cljs/doc/tutorial-22.md

 the `lein cljsbuild test` explicit subtask.

 > NOTE 2: That bad interaction between `cljx` and `cljsbuild` is caused
-> by the failing unit test in the CLJ environment and it disappear if
+> by the failing unit test in the CLJ environment and it disappears if
 > you correct it.

 ```bash